matthias-reis/aithir.de/_content/storylines/elements-earth.md

 appearance of demons, where they came from and finally how to close that gate to hell or whatever it was again before these creatures gained more power.
 It had to happen as soon as possible.
-The first destination was Hamburg, where the other crew with the direct connection to the satellites lived.
+The first destination was Hamburg, where the other team with the direct connection to the satellites lived.

 Juliette herself, pregnant, seventh month, could not go.
 But within only one day she put a formidable crew together.
 The main reason why Ruth was not in the lead